Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 Every Enchanter carries an Enchantment Charm that enhances their sway over the minds others.
 This Enchantment Charm most often manifests itself as a unique, ornate ring, locket, diadem, or amulet.
-While they care their Enchantment Charm, an Enchanter can use an action to bestow an enchantment on a target.
+While they carry their Enchantment Charm, an Enchanter can use an action to bestow an enchantment on a target.

 | Level | Enchantment Charm Effect                      |
 | ----- | --------------------------------------------- |